ap9055097/VideoHilightModel/README.md

     *   **Impact:** This is the single most significant factor in reducing our training carbon footprint.

 *   **2. Model Pruning:**
-    *   **Effort:** We implemented L1 Unstructured global pruning on the fine-tuned HL-CLIP model, targeting a 20% reduction in weights across linear and convolutional layers, followed by a short re-fine-tuning phase.
+    *   **Effort:** We implemented L1 Unstructured global pruning on the fine-tuned model, targeting a 20% reduction in weights across linear and convolutional layers, followed by a short re-fine-tuning phase.
     *   **Impact:** Pruning reduces the model's parameter count, which can lead to:
         *   Smaller model size on disk (less storage energy).
         *   Potentially faster inference (fewer operations), thus lower inference energy consumption per video.
 Our results show that pruning maintained, and even slightly improved, the F1-score.